For urgent consular assistance call

 Serious penalties, including detention or jail, apply for these illegal activities:

 Liquor control zones include specified areas in Geylang and Little India.
-Extra restrictions apply on weekends and public holidays.
+Additional restrictions apply on weekends and public holidays.

 Material that is legal in Australia may be illegal in Singapore.
 Serious penalties apply, including detention or jail, for bringing: